samirkumardas/jmuxer/README.md

 then, visit *example/index.html* page using any webserver.

+**Player Example of raw h264 only**

+Assuming you are still on `example` directory.
+Now run followngs:

+*node server-h264.js*

+then, visit *example/index-h264.html* page using any webserver.

 **How to build?**

 A distribution version is available inside *dist* directory.
 However, if you need to build, you can do as follows: